camilla007/camilla007/README.md

-# 💫 About Me:
+💫 About Me:
-👋 Hi, I’m @camilla007 Camilla Buys (she/her), Developer since 2013.
-CTO since 2020.<br>👀 I’m interested in fintech and insurtech innovation, Vim, Python, Linux and AWS.<br>🌱 I’m always learning more about coding and new topics in tech.<br>💞️ I’m looking to collaborate on any fun projects that fit my current interests.<br>📫 How to reach me: @msfaceless on most platforms.
+Hi, I’m @camilla007 Camilla Buys (she/her), Developer since 2013.
+CTO since 2020.<be>
+I’m interested in fintech and insurtech innovation, Vim, Python, Linux and AWS.<be>
+I’m always learning more about coding and new topics in tech.<be>
+I’m looking to collaborate on any fun projects that fit my current interests.<be>
+How to reach me: @msfaceless on most platforms.

 ## 🌐 Socials: